The Gambia (1965–1970)

 After two referendums on the issue, the monarchy was abolished on 24 April 1970, when The Gambia became a republic within the Commonwealth.
 The first referendum in 1965, with 65.85% in favour and 34.15% against, failed to reach the two-thirds majority needed to pass.
 The second in 1970 with 70.45% percent of the Gambian people voting in favour of a republic and 29.55% against, was successful.
 The Gambia adopted a new constitution in 1970 which abolished the monarchy.
 Sir Dawda Jawara, the prime minister (and head of government) from 1965, became the first President of the Gambia.

-Queen Elizabeth II did not visit The Gambia between 1965 and 1970.
-She visited in 1961 (3–5 December).
+Queen Elizabeth II did not visit the Gambia between 1965 and 1970.
+Her last visit was between 3–5 December 1961.